 An excellent resource for families in your situation is Dr. Norm Wright's book It's Okay to Cry: A Parent's Guide to Helping Children Through the Losses of Life.
 It includes some great practical suggestions for helping kids cope with the death of a loved one.
 You can order a copy by calling Focus on the Family or visiting our Online Store.

 Below you'll find a list of some additional resources and referrals.
-If you think it might be beneficial, we'd also like to invite you to call and discuss your concerns at greater length with a member of our Counseling staff.
-You can reach them for a free consultation at this number.
+If you think it might be beneficial, we'd also like to invite you to discuss your concerns at greater length with a member of our counselors.
+Call our Counseling department for a free consultation.